tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 </div>
 ```

-We&#8217;ll be requiring the pair of API Key Id and API Key Secret to authorize API calls later.
+We'll be requiring the pair of API Key Id and API Key Secret to authorize API calls later.
 The Id is the generated Cosmos DB `id` and the Key is the `ICustomMembership` generated value.

-Displaying the index is a little more complex, as there are potentially several types of `LoginUserAuthentications` records available, so we include areas for specific keys and ignore the ones we don&#8217;t currently recognize:
+Displaying the index is a little more complex, as there are potentially several types of `LoginUserAuthentications` records available, so we include areas for specific keys and ignore the ones we don't currently recognize:

 [SampleCosmosCore2App/Views/User/Index.cshtml][6]